kodeklubben/oppgaver/src/python/stjerner_og_galakser/stjerner_og_galakser.md

     from turtle import *
     from random import *

-    #a function for moving the turtle to a random location
+    # a function for moving the turtle to a random location
     def moveToRandomLocation():
         penup()
-        setpos( randint(-400,400) , randint(-400,400) )
+        setpos(randint(-400, 400), randint(-400, 400))
         pendown()

-    #a function for drawing a star of a particular size
+    # a function for drawing a star of a particular size
     def drawStar(starSize, starColour):
         color(starColour)
         pendown()